-The Following table summarizes, with respect to our named executive officers, all options that were exercised or stock that was vested during fiscal 2022:
+The following table summarizes, with respect to our named executive officers, all options that were exercised on stock that was vested during fiscal 2023:

-Option Awards
+Option A wards

-Name Number of Shares Acquired on Value Realized on Exercise (\$) Vesting (#) (1)
+Name Number of Shares Acquired on Vesting (#) Value Realized on Exercise (\$) (1)

-Branislav Vajdic, PhD
+Branislav Vajdic, PhD \$

-Richard Brounstein 9,092 \$ 44,369
+Robert Eno \$

+Kenneth Persen \$

-1. Based on the closing market price of our Common Stock as reported on the NASDAQ Capital Market on December 31, 2022.
+1. Based on the closing market price of our Common Stock as reported on the NASDAQ Capital Market on December 31, 2023.